Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Results

 Since the ultimate goal of optical model calculations is to predict scattering observables, I verify that the wave function accuracy translates to accurate $S$-matrix elements and cross sections.
-The $S$-matrix is extracted from the predicted wave functions using the amplitude integral method~\cite{Thompson2009}
+The $S$-matrix is extracted from the predicted wave functions using the asymptotic matching method~\cite{Thompson2009}

-where $F_l$ is the regular Coulomb function, giving $S_l = 1 + 2ik f_l$.
-This integral formulation is preferred over asymptotic matching because it weights the wave function by the potential, making it less sensitive to errors in the asymptotic region where the wave function amplitude is large but the physical information content is low.
+where $H_l^{(\pm)}$ are the Coulomb-Hankel functions and $\psi_l$, $\psi_l'$ are the wave function and its derivative evaluated at the matching radius.
+This ratio formulation is preferred because it is independent of the wave function normalization: any arbitrary scaling factor cancels between numerator and denominator.
+This property is essential because the neural network is trained on wave functions normalized to $\max|\psi_l(r)| = 1$ for numerical stability, rather than the physical normalization $\psi_l \to (H_l^{(-)} - S_l H_l^{(+)})/(2ik)$ as $r \to \infty$.
+The matching method extracts the correct $S$-matrix regardless of this arbitrary normalization choice.

+To reduce numerical noise from the derivative estimation at a single radius, I average the extracted $S$-matrix over 15 consecutive matching radii in the asymptotic region ($r = 12$--15~fm), where the nuclear potential has decayed to negligible values.
+This multi-point averaging significantly improves numerical stability without introducing systematic bias, and the identical extraction, including the numerical derivative of the wave function, is applied to both the BiLNN and Numerov solutions, since all radii in this region should yield identical $S$-matrix values for the exact solution.

+The error propagation from wave function to observables exhibits an important hierarchy.
+The 0.6\% wave function error is preserved at the $S$-matrix level ($\sim$0.6\%), since the matching method involves ratios that cancel the overall normalization.
+However, the differential cross section $d\sigma/d\Omega$ involves a coherent sum over $\sim$30 partial waves,

+where $f_C(\theta)$ is the Coulomb (Rutherford) amplitude, $P_l$ the Legendre polynomial, $\sigma_l$ the Coulomb phase shift, and small phase errors in individual $S_l$ can accumulate.
+At forward angles where constructive interference dominates, cross-section errors remain modest ($\sim$1--10\%).
+At backward angles ($\theta \approx 180°$), where the Coulomb amplitude $f_C$ and nuclear amplitude $f_N$ have comparable magnitudes but opposite phases, destructive interference leads to catastrophic cancellation: the total amplitude $|f_C + f_N| \ll |f_C|, |f_N|$ becomes highly sensitive to small phase errors, amplifying the cross-section error at the deepest minima to as much as $\sim$50\%.
+This is a fundamental numerical sensitivity of backward-angle scattering, not a limitation specific to the neural network.
+Integral quantities such as the reaction cross section $\sigma_R = \pi\lambda^2 \sum_l (2l+1)(1-|S_l|^2)$ (with $\lambda = 1/k$ the reduced wavelength), which do not involve coherent interference, remain accurate to well below 1\%.